samtupy/nvgt/doc/src/references/builtin/filesystem/functions/directory_delete.md

 * string directory: the directory to delete.

 ## Returns:
-true if the directory was successfully deleted, false otherwise.
+bool: true if the directory was successfully deleted, false otherwise.